bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Exporting an interface with `cargo component`

 The [sample `add.wit` file](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/example-host/add.wit) exports a function.
-However, to use your component from another component, it must export an interface.
-This results in slightly fiddlier bindings.
+However, you'll often prefer to export an interface, either to comply with an existing specification or to capture a set of functions and types that tend to go together.
 For example, to implement the following world:

 ```wit
 package docs:adder@0.1.0;